 Enterprise Resources Planning (ERP) systems bind various functions of the business into a single database.
 The following are some of the important business functions you can manage using ERP software.

 Read: Detailed features of implementing an ERP system for your business

 Among the above functions, below is the list of important functions of ERP systems.

 In the 1960s, several businesses designed, developed and implemented centralized computing systems, mostly to automate their inventory requirements.
-In 1970s Material Requirement Planning system was developed for planning material requirements according to the production requirements.
+In the 1970s Material Requirement Planning system was developed for planning material requirements according to the production requirements.

 Between 1980-90, several systems were developed to synchronize the manufacturing processes with various other processes such as HR, Finance, Inventory etc. and was most commonly referred to as Manufacturing Resource Planning (MRP).
-The technological foundation of MRP paved the way to a new software system called Enterprise Resource Planning (ERP) in the beginning of the 1990s.
+The technological foundation of MRP paved the way for a new software system called Enterprise Resource Planning (ERP) at the beginning of the 1990s.
 From then onwards, many modules were added to the core module of ERP and extensions were made available to meet the business-specific requirements.

 Enterprise Resource Planning (ERP) software is designed to have a single unified database to manage various functions of the business.
 This means writing (a record) or reading (report) by all the users will be from a single database making it more powerful to render the consolidated information of various functions.
 Since all the functions are integrated and managed in a single database, making it possible to give a complete picture of your business.

 By integrating various facets of the business, it optimizes the efficiency at which you manage your business and immensely contributes to profitability.
 The following are some of the benefits of ERP software.